ClaudioSalvati/Python-Komoot-Export/README.md

 # Python-Komoot-Export
-Export all tour data and gpx tracks from Komoot via Python.
+Export all tour data and gpx tracks from Komoot via Python and make them available for analysis.

 ## Motivation
 I wanted to download all komoot data to analyse it in Tableau.
 To avoid downloading all tour manually, I started looking around for ready-to-use scripts for python.